Canada PR and IRCC processing times

-IRCC processing timesare the government's estimates of how long an application takes, from Express Entry and spousal sponsorship to study permits and citizenship.
-This page explains how IRCC calculates them, why they vary, and gives a clearly dated reference table.
+IRCC processing times are the government's estimates of how long an application takes, from permanent residence and spousal sponsorship to study permits and citizenship.
+On IRCC's figures last updated 10 August 2026, permanent residence through Express Entry runs about 6 months, spousal sponsorship about 27 months inland and 17 outland, citizenship about 12 months and a PR card about 41 days.
+This page explains how IRCC calculates them, why they vary, and keeps a clearly dated reference table.
 Always confirm the live figures on canada.ca.

 Key takeaways

 IRCC processing times are the government's estimates of how long an application takes, and they vary widely by line and country.
-As a rough 2026 guide, Express Entry runs around 6 months, spousal sponsorship around 12 months, and citizenship near 12 months, while study, work and visitor permits vary by visa office.
-IRCC bases most estimates on how long recently completed applications took, so they are backward-looking and change constantly.
+On IRCC's figures last updated 10 August 2026, Express Entry runs around 6 months, spousal sponsorship about 27 months inland and 17 months outland, parents and grandparents about 29 months, and citizenship near 12 months, while study, work and visitor permits vary by visa office.
+IRCC bases most estimates on how long recently completed applications took, so they are backward-looking and change monthly.
 The live IRCC processing-times tool on canada.ca is the only authoritative source.

 - IRCC processing times are estimates, not guarantees, and they vary by application type and country.